Richard Levis McCormick: UNC-Chapel Hill

-University of Washington Presidency
+University of Washington

-McCormick served as President of the University of Washington from 1995 to 2002.
+McCormick served as the 28th president of the president of the University of Washington from September 1, 1995 to October 25, 2002.
 Although hampered by declining state funding, McCormick promoted undergraduate research and helped boost UW's six-year graduation rate from 67 percent in 1995 to 72 percent in 2000.
 He launched an annual faculty bus tour to encourage the university to adopt a statewide perspective.
-Research funding and private giving reached record levels in McCormick's tenure, but he was unable to prevent passage of a 1998 statewide initiative, I-200 Initiative 200, ending the university's affirmative action programs.
+Research funding and private giving reached record levels in McCormick's tenure, but he was unable to prevent passage of a 1998 statewide initiative, Initiative 200, ending the university's affirmative action programs.

 When McCormick announced his intent to take a position at Rutgers, he became the first UW president in 50 years to leave for another university.
 McCormick's departure from the University of Washington was prompted, in part, by pressure from the UW Board of Regents regarding an affair McCormick had with a coworker during his presidency.

-Rutgers Presidency
+Rutgers University

 McCormick took office as Rutgers president in December 2002 and stepped down in June 2012.
 His tenure was highlighted by two far-reaching initiatives: the reorganization and strengthening of undergraduate education on the university's largest campus, New Brunswick, and the passage of state legislation to merge nearly all of the University of Medicine and Dentistry of New Jersey into Rutgers.

 In 2004, McCormick launched a campuswide discussion of the university's responsibility to undergraduate students, insisting that they receive the full benefits of the university's mission as a research university.
 In 2006, the university's Board of Governors approved his plan to reorganize the undergraduate colleges on the New Brunswick campus into a School of Arts and Sciences and School of Environmental and Biological Sciences, eliminating contradictory admissions and curriculum standards among these undergraduate colleges and emphasizing faculty-student interaction.
 Some students and alumni criticized the plan, arguing that it sacrifices Rutgers' unique institutional history and culture.
 The plan went into effect during the 2007–2008 academic year.

 In January 2011, McCormick praised the recommendations of the New Jersey Higher Education Task Force, which proposed merging Rutgers with the Robert Wood Johnson Medical School and two other units of the University of Medicine and Dentistry of New Jersey.
 A year later, in January 2012, New Jersey Gov. Chris Christie and a medical-education advisory committee appointed by Christie endorsed the merger proposal but also called for the merger of Rutgers' Camden campus into Rowan University.
 The final bill maintained the Camden campus as part of Rutgers while increasing the number of UMDNJ units being absorbed into Rutgers to include all but University Hospital in Newark and the School of Osteopathic Medicine in Stratford.
 The legislation, signed by Gov. Christie and approved by the Rutgers governing boards in 2012, took effect July 1, 2013.